embulk/embulk-output-bigquery/README.md

 ### NOT IMPLEMENTED
 * insert data over streaming inserts
   * for continuous real-time insertions
-  * Pleast use other product, like [fluent-plugin-bigquery](https://github.com/kaizenplatform/fluent-plugin-bigquery)
+  * Please use other product, like [fluent-plugin-bigquery](https://github.com/kaizenplatform/fluent-plugin-bigquery)
   * https://developers.google.com/bigquery/streaming-data-into-bigquery#usecases

 Current version of this plugin supports Google API with Service Account Authentication, but does not support